HarrisQ/harrisq.github.io/index.md

 <h1 class="page-title">Introduction</h1>

 <!-- CV + About Me -->
 I am a Ph.D. student working on developing sufficient dimension reduction methods in the [Department of Statistics](https://science.psu.edu/stat) at [Penn State University](https://www.psu.edu/), advised by [Dr. Bing Li](https://science.psu.edu/stat/people/bxl9).
 My work focuses on developing supervised dimension reduction methods that extract the most informative features from functional and high dimensional data.
-These extracted features can be fed into prediction and classification algorithms or be used for data visualization.
+These extracted features can be fed into regression and classification procedures for prediction, or be used for data visualization.

 <!-- A pdf copy of my CV can be found [here](files/Resume_HarrisQuach_acv_twocol.pdf).
 (Last updated February 2021) -->